wahengchang/claude-setup-cli/templates/claude-starter/mvp-project-setup/setup.md

 # Project Setup Workflow

-Based on user input, execute the following sequence (pause at each step, wait for user to continue):
+Based on user input and save it in file `_input.md`(if it s not exsisted, ask the user), execute the following sequence (pause at each step, wait for user to continue):

 ## 1. Product Specification
 Generate `prd.md` following `./command-prd.md`